Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sub-Graph-Dropdown-Node.md

 # Sub Graph Dropdown Node

 The Subgraph Dropdown node is a node representation of a Dropdown property.
 It allows you to create a custom dropdown menu.
-You can specify how many options appear in the dropdown menu, and their names.
+You can specify the number of options that appear in the dropdown menu, and their names.

 After you create a Dropdown property and add its Dropdown node to a Subgraph, the Subgraph's node in any parent Shader Graph displays with a dropdown control: